allnightjam/Photolabs/README.md

 # react-photolabs
 The PhotoLabs project for the Web Development React course programming.
+It generates a library for photos in which users can favorite photos and receive notifications.

 # Photolabs

 ## Setup